Q: Why should MDs complete an MBA?

 Q: How do I apply and who do I contact with questions?

 A: Our application is available online, and our admissions counselors are always available to answer your questions and guide you through the admissions process.

-A: Tuition is currently $1,600 per credit hour for the 2017-2018 academic year.
+A: Financial aid is available for student interested in pursuing this joint degree option.
+You are required to complete 49 total credit hours for the MBA program.
 You’ll automatically be considered for merit-based fellowship awards through the admission process and receive notification of a fellowship award in your letter of admission.